 Current Fellows:

-Pinar Tasdemir is a PhD student in the English Department at UW-Madison and supports the Criminal Justice in American Constellation.
+Pinar Tasdemir is a PhD student in the English Department at UW-Madison and supports the Truth and Crime Constellation.
 She received her BA and MA in English Literature at Bogazici University in Istanbul, Turkey, where she also obtained a certificate in Film Studies.
-Her research primarily centers on romanticism and the gothic novel with a focus on confessional narratives, literature and evil, political theory, materialisms, and the aesthetics of excess.
+Her research primarily centers on American crime fiction and true crime narratives focusing on formalism, ideology, political economy, and Marxist literary theory.
 Pinar’s essay on the political importance of universities and the stakes of academic freedom in Turkey is a part of the forthcoming World Humanities Report.

 Past Fellows: